 His research interest is focused on delivery systems that respond to various stimuli, including pH, temperature, alternating magnetic field and reactive oxygen species (ROS).
 In addition, Dr. Tapeinos has fabricated a variety of biomaterial-based structures, including nanospheres, microspheres and fibers using natural (collagen & hyaluronic acid) and/or synthetic polymers (PMMA,PAA,PHPMA,PLGA) for the treatment of various diseases, like Intervertebral Disc Degeneration, Myocardial Infarction and Cancer (breast, prostate and multiple myeloma).
-Moreover, one of his expertises is the synthesis and characterization of inorganic nanoparticles including MnO2, CeO2, CuO, ZnO etc. Dr. Tapeinos studies also the biological interactions of the synthesized materials in live cells and tissues.
+Moreover, one of his expertises is the synthesis and characterization of inorganic nanoparticles including MnO2, CeO2, CuO, ZnO etc. Dr. Tapeinos studies also the biological interactions of the synthesized materials in living cells and tissues.
 One of his last research projects was related on the fabrication of Solid Lipid Nanoparticles (SLN) and Nanostructured Lipid Carriers (NLC) for the treatment of Glioblastoma Multiforme.

 Currently, Dr. Tapeinos works as an Experienced Researcher funded by an individual Marie-Curie Fellowship, at the Smart Bio-Interfaces group of Gianni Ciofani, where he focuses his research on the fabrication of biomimetic and neuroprotective nanocapsules for the treatment of post-ischemic stroke effects.